 A main proposal of the Master Plan calls for the establishment of a greenbelt around the National Capital, one of the main objectives of which is to restrain the tentacular growth of the city so that family dwelling projects will be built on lands that can be supplied, at reasonable cost, with water and sewer services.
-There are also the aesthetic considerations in that this belt of green open space and planned building sites will provide the beautified Capital with suitable approaches.
-The present semi-circular greenbelt on the Ontario side occupies 37,000 acres of land and surrounds, to a depth of about two and onehalf miles, the urban zone at an average distance of nine miles from the Peace Tower.
+There is also the aesthetic consideration that this belt of green open space and planned building sites will provide the beautified Capital with suitable approaches.
+The present semicircular greenbelt on the Ontario side occupies 41,000 acres of land and surrounds, to a depth of about two and one-half miles, the urban zone at an average distance of nine miles from the Peace Tower.
 The Commission encourages agricultural activity within this area and at the same time reserves within its boundaries certain tracts of land to be occupied by government buildings, public institutions and some types of industrial development such as research and experimentation establishments requiring considerable space to operate.
-By the end of March 1961, the Commission will have spent approximately \$20,000,000 to purchase for the Crown about 25,000 of the planned 37.000 acres.
+By the end of March 1962, the Commission will have spent approximately \$23,000,000 to purchase for the Crown about 27,000 of the planned 41,000 acres.
 The entire project should be completed by 1963.